 It is an individual decision made by the relevant study board, whether you can write your master's thesis during your exchange stay.

-Alternatively, you can apply for an internship at the desired study board in the semester prior to your Master's thesis.
+Alternatively, you can apply for an internship (project-oriented course) at the desired study board in the semester before your master's thesis.